Skip to content

 The following sections contains queries to replace the assets paths in the database.

-Pick one path style:
+Pick one path style and click to expand:

 Terminal window